lava/linear_ringbuffer/README.md

        [...]
     }

-There should be only three possible error values:
+The possible error codes returned by `initialize()` are:

-  `ENOMEM` - The system ran out of memory, file descriptors, or the maximum
-             number of mappings would have been exceeded.
+  * `ENOMEM`: The system ran out of memory, file descriptors, or the maximum number of mappings would have been exceeded.

-  `EINVAL` - The `minsize` argument was 0, or 2*`minsize` did overflow.
+  * `EINVAL`: The `minsize` argument was 0, or `2*minsize` did overflow.

-  `EAGAIN` - Another thread allocated memory in the area that was intended
-             to use for the second copy of the buffer.
+  * `EAGAIN`: Another thread allocated memory in the area that was intended for the second copy of the buffer.
 Callers are encouraged to try again.

-If you prefer using exceptions, the `linear_ringbuffer(int minsize)` constructor will attempt to initialize the internal buffers immediately and throw `bev::initialization_error` on failure, which is an exception class derived from `std::runtime_error`.
+If exceptions are preferred, the `linear_ringbuffer(int minsize)` constructor will attempt to initialize the internal buffers immediately and throw a `bev::initialization_error` on failure, which is an exception class derived from `std::runtime_error`.
 The error code as described above is stored in the `errno_` member of the exception.